bbauska/W3Cx-2of5/README.md

 Its main feature is a lookup search box, where one can start typing a keyword and get a list of matching properties/elements/ attributes/functions in the above-mentioned specifications, and further details on those when selecting the one of interest.

-The W3C cheatsheet is only available as a [pure Web application](https://dev.w3.org/2009/cheatsheet/doc/).
+The W3C cheatsheet is only available as a <a href="https://dev.w3.org/2009/cheatsheet/doc/">pure Web application</a>.

 <h3>Browser Compatibility</h3>